Nooberieno/DnD-Homebrew/content/items/weapons/rivers-of-blood.md

 - The blood slash deals an additional 2d6 Necrotic damage.
 - The creature needs to make a Constitution Saving throw of DC 8 + Proficiency + Dex.
 Upon failure it gains 1 level of [Bleeding](@/conditions-and-diseases/conditions/bleeding.md)

+### Seppuku
+As a bonus action, you can stab the blade into yourself, upon doing so you lose 2d6 hit points.